-5.3.
-Use of data within the Groz-Beckert Group
+7.3 Data usage within the Groz-Beckert Group

-For this reason we have taken appropriate measures to ensure compliance with data protection within the Groz-Beckert Group.
+For this reason, we have taken appropriate measures to ensure compliance with data protection within the Groz-Beckert Group:

-6. Are you obliged to provide us with personal data?
+9. Are you obliged to provide us with personal data?

 In the context of the business relationship between you and SCHMETZ, we require the following categories of personal data from you:

 - all necessary data for the establishment and the execution of a business relationship;

 - Data required for the fulfillment of contractual obligations;

 - Data that we are legally obligated to collect.